 Psychopathology in exercisers: Clinical features in early assessment,

-Section, Leicester: The British Psychological Society.
+and Exercise Section, Leicester, The British Psychological Society.

 Loumidis, K. &